arduino-libraries/ArduinoIoTCloud/README.md

 ## ArduinoIoTCloud library

 The library is divided into various classes:
-- `ConnectionManager` which is responsable for the connection to the Internet and to the Arduino IoT Cloud through `WiFiConnectionManager` or `GSMConnectionManager`.
+- `ConnectionManager` which is responsable for the connection to the Internet through `WiFiConnectionManager` or `GSMConnectionManager`.
 The selection is done using the type of board used.

 - `ArduinoIoTCloud` it's the leading class.
-It's responsible for the connection to the MQTT Broker.
+It's responsible for the connection to the MQTT Broker and to the Arduino IoT Cloud.

 - `CloudSerial` it's similar to [Serial](https://www.arduino.cc/reference/en/language/functions/communication/serial/), but used in combination with the cloud.